 In this article, we spell these out for you — follow the tips below to make Google notice your site.

 1. Submit your website to Google Search Console

 By registering your site with Google Search Console, you are telling the search engine that your website is up and running.
 Something which, as you might expect, is vital to its appearing in search results and being in a higher position in search engine rankings.

 That is not all you can achieve with Search Console though.
 You can apply this service to a lot of other useful elements, including:

-The Search Console help pages are an excellent starting point to learning to maximize visibility for your site in search results with this handy tool.
+The Search Console help pages are an excellent starting point for learning to maximize visibility for your site in search results with this handy tool.

-Your website could appear in relevant geographic search results by registering it on Google My Business.
+Your website could appear in relevant geographic search results by registering it on Google Business Profile.

-When you perform this action, Google will send a postcard which will include a pin to your business address.
+When you perform this action, Google will send a postcard that will include a pin to your business address.
 Use this to ‘test’ your business with Google.

-The main point is that Google My Business is an extensive portion of local SEO.
-If your business relies on attracting customers in your area, registering on this service is vital.
+The main point is that Google Business Profile is an extensive portion of local SEO.
+If your business relies on attracting customers in your area, registering for this service is vital to improve website visibility.